 20. Build storage in a small living room

 How about this for a savvy living room storage idea for your country space?
 This comfy sofa style seating area has built-in storage around it with shelving above for even more clever usage of the space.

 The sage green and blush pink living room colour scheme will make even the smallest of spaces look calm and bright.

 21. Opt for vintage style lighting

 Don’t forget about your lighting when decorating a country style living space.
-Vintage inspired pendants as a living room lighting idea will look right at home with distressed wood, natural tones and one-of-a-kind finds.
+Vintage inspired pendant living room lighting ideas will look right at home with distressed wood, natural tones and one-of-a-kind finds.
 These jam jar style lights add a crafty style statement to this room’s set-up.

 22. Lay slate floor tiles

-Don’t overlook your flooring when designing a rustic living space.
-Stone flooring ideas are the perfect choice when paired with plenty of country style furniture, wood panelling and most crucially a cosy fireplace.
+Stone flooring ideas are the perfect choice when paired with plenty of country style furniture, wood panelling.
+And, most crucially, a cosy fireplace.

 Emma Hughes, Original Style‘s Studio Manager says, ‘Natural stone floor tiles are a great investment for kitchens and living areas, especially for those looking to create a country, farmhouse feel.’

 ‘Whether its classic limestone or a rich, dark slate, natural stone tiles create a timeless canvas that will age beautifully, rewarding you for years to come.
 Incorporate sumptuous soft furnishings, rustic wood pieces and layers of neutral tones to achieve your perfect, country inspired space.’